-ARTICLE IV BOARD OF
+BOARD OF DIRECTORS

-DIRECTORS

-- Section 1.
+Section 4.1.
 General Powers.
-The business, property and affairs of the Academy shall be managed by the Academy Board of Directors ("Academy Board").
-The Academy Board may exercise any and all of the powers granted to it under the Michigan Nonprofit Corporation Act or pursuant to Part 6A of the Revised School code ("Code").
-The Academy Board may delegate said powers to the officers and committees of the Academy Board as it deems appropriate or necessary, as long as such delegation is consistent with the Articles, these Bylaws, the Contract and Applicable Law. - Section 2.
-Method of Selection and Appointment.
-Nomination and appointment to the Academy Board shall be handled in the following manner:
+The business, property, and affairs of the Corporation shall be managed by the Board of Directors of the Academy ("Academy Board").
+The Academy Board may exercise any and all of the powers granted to it under the Michigan Non-Profit Corporation Act or pursuant to Part 6A of the Revised School Code ("Gode").
+The Academy Board may delegate such powers to the officers and committees of the Academy Board as it deems necessary, so long as such delegation is consistent with the Articles, these Bylaws, the Charter Contract, and Applicable Law.